 Ideas to Get You Started

 We believe that cost does not need to be a barrier for anyone to participate in Global Citizen Journey.
 While fundraising is a challenging project, we believe it can be FUN-raising and also further our mission.

-- If you’re a student, approach the African or International Studies, Public Administration, Political Science or other related department of your school, or student groups that are interested in that part of the world.
+- If you’re a student, approach the African or International Studies, Public Administration, Political Science or another related department of your school or student groups that are interested in that part of the world.
 Ask them to sponsor you for $25-$100 in return for a report from your trip to a class or a meeting.
 Your university may have funds available for students or alumni.

 - Approach research groups interested in issues you’ll be learning about.
 Your local chapter of an environmental or political group may sponsor you if you agree to help with an event or a mailing upon your return.
 They may also be interested in a report-back for their newsletter or photographs from the trip.

 - If you are active in a religious group, find out if part of a collection could go to sponsor your trip.

 - Contact cultural centers, cafes, bookstores and community centers that host presentations.
 Set up a report-back in return for support.

 - Local media may also be interested in your trip.
 Contact newspapers, television and radio stations and offer to write an article or send a letter.

 Organize a fundraising event: You can do this yourself or with friends.
 Hold a party, a pot-luck, a walk-a-thon or bike-a-thon and ask friends for donations and pledges.
 Try to think of what resources you and your friends have and put them to use.
 Do you have friends in a band who would hold a concert and split the profits?
 Would your friends chip in a few extra dollars for a barbeque?
 Two travelers raised over $1,000 through a pot-luck dinner, charging a $5-$10 donation for friends.
 One friend cooked, others played music and another auctioned off old political posters.
 People tend to spend a little extra knowing their money is going to a good cause.